Fitting the seven-parameter Generalized Tempered Stable distribution to the financial data: Multivariate Maximum Likelihood Method

-To perform the Maximum of the likelihood function ( $L_{m}(x, V)$), we need the gradient of the likelihood function ($\frac{dl_{m}(x, V)}{dV}$) also called the score function, and the Hessian matrix ($\frac{d^{2}l_{m}(x, V)}{dV{dV}'}$), which is the Variance-covariance matrix generated by the likelihood function. \\
+To perform the maximum of the likelihood function ( $L_{m}(x, V)$), we need the gradient of the likelihood function ($\frac{dl_{m}(x, V)}{dV}$) also known as the score function, and the Hessian matrix ($\frac{d^{2}l_{m}(x, V)}{dV{dV}'}$), which is the variance-covariance matrix generated by the likelihood function. \\

-Given the parameters $V=(\mu, \beta_{+}, \beta_{-}, \alpha_{+},\alpha_{-}, \lambda_{+}, \lambda_{-})$ and the sample data set $X$, we have the following quantities (\ref{eq:l32}) from the previous development.
+Given the parameters $V=(\mu, \beta_{+}, \beta_{-}, \alpha_{+},\alpha_{-}, \lambda_{+}, \lambda_{-})$ and the sample data set $X$, we have the following quantities (\ref{eq:l32}) from the previous development:

 We use a computational algorithm built as a composite of a standard FRFT to compute the likelihood function and its derivatives (\ref{eq:l31}) in the optimization process.
-See \cite{nzokem2024self,nzokem2023european, nzokem2022fitting, Nzokem_2022, Nzokem_Montshiwa_2023,ijfs11040130,jrfm16070322} for more details on applying FRFT for parameter estimations, See \cite{ aubain2020, Nzokem_2021, nzokem2023enhanced, mca29030044,AMPADU2024} for more details on how to enhance the accuracy of the standard FRFT using the closed Newton Cotes quadrature rules.\\
+More details on applying the composite of FRFTs for parameter estimations are provided in \cite{nzokem2022fitting, Nzokem_2022, Nzokem_Montshiwa_2023, Nzokem_2021}; for other computations (such probability density and cumulative functions), see \cite{nzokem2023european, mca29030044, eberlein2010analysis, Eberlein2014, cherubini2010fourier}.\\